 Type conformance in IVML constraints is inspired by OCL (cf. OCL section 7.4.5):

-AnyType is the common superclass of all types.
-All types comply with AnyType.
-AnyType is typically used for defining the built-in operations.
-The only value of AnyType is null, which overrides any configured value by a value representing nothing.
+Any is the common superclass of all types.
+All types comply with Any.
+Any is typically used for defining the built-in operations.
+The only value of Any is null, which overrides any configured value by a value representing nothing.

 Each type conforms to its (transitive) supertypes.
 Figure 1 depicts the IVML type hierarchy.